Accounts Receivable Software

 The panel went on to discuss the differences and similarities between B2B and B2C payments.
 While consumers enjoy smooth, hassle-free payment experiences, the B2B landscape seems stuck, wrestling with clunky manual processes and slow approval hoops.

-But are there real differences that mean there’s a clear reson the B2B payment space in lagging behind?
+But are there real differences that mean there’s a clear reason the B2B payment space in lagging behind?
 Ben Thirlwall of Stripe broke it down into three main differences between B2B and B2C payments:

 • Additional Information Requirement: Unlike in the consumer realm where a simple swipe or tap does the trick, B2B transactions today often require more information.
 Think order numbers, VAT details, and more.
 This adds complexity to the payment process, especially if the information is not readily available right away or hasn’t been communicated ahead of time.